Joren1996/PCR-GLOBWB_model/model/README.md

 In the end the new matrix potential `psi` is returned to `runRichards()` for time `t[-1]`.
 With `thetaFun()`, this can be converted to water content.

-`fluxModel2()` is basically the same model as `RichardsModel_dz2()`, but only computes and returns the fluxes at the initial model.
-Note that we therefore only have the fluxes at the beginning and end of the run.
+`fluxModel2()` is basically the same model as `RichardsModel_dz2()`, but only computes and returns the fluxes at one moment.
+Note that we therefore only have the fluxes at the beginning and end of each run of `RichardsModel_dz2()`.
 Therefore, we do not exactly know how much water has left the soil, and this can only be assessed at the end by assuming the water balance to be closed per definition and computing how much has left the model.

 **Main Assumptions:**

 - Water Balance is closed by definition.
 Therefore, all water that is not in any other variable, is put in percolation.
-- Psi can be larger than 0.
+- Matrix potential `psi` can be larger than 0.
 However, if this happens and the is returned to a water content, the rest of the water is converted to either interflow (bottom layer) or saturation excess (top layer) after `RichardsModel_dz2` is run.
 Due to this the timestep has some influence on the amount of interflow and saturation excess from the model.
 - No flow if soil is frozen.
 - There is no interaction between the unsaturated zones of neighbouring cells.

 **Wishlist:**

 - If the surface is flooded, `psiTop` could be changed automatically to increase infiltration (instead of only having rain).
-- Model is quite slow.
-It should be faster in a future version.
+- Model is still quite slow and could be made faster in a future version.

 ### Unsaturated Zone: Heat Function

 The main function for this model is `heatFun3()`.
 It solves for the soil temperature and also uses `scipy.odeint()` to compute the new state.
 However, since it stabilises much faster than `RichardsModel_dz2`, there is no need for multiprocessing and the maximum allowed number of steps can be low (now set to 1000, but can be lower).

 Based on the fraction of water in the soil the thermal conductivity (`ThermalConduct()`) and heat capacity (`heatcapacity1()`)is computed for the soil layers.
-Note that it is assumed that the soil part consists of dry sand for the heat capacity.
+Note that it is assumed that the soil part consists of dry sand when computing the heat capacity.
 Furthermore, if it freezes the heat capacity and thermal conductivity of ice is used for the water fraction, which is fixed as of now.

 **Main Assumptions**:

 - Top layer has the skin temperature.
-It does not change its temperature.
+It does not change its soil temperature during the run of the heat function.
-- Bottom layer temperature is fixed in the calculation.
+- Bottom layer soil temperature is fixed in the calculation.
 However, at the end, it receives the same dTdt as the layer just above it, in order to change through time.
 - Advective fluxes are computed from the state at the end of the previous run of `RichardsModel_dz2`.
 However, the real fluxes deviate probably a small amount from this.

 **Wishlist**:

- - Temperature should be influenced by the energy released from freezing or melting.
+ - Soil temperature should be influenced by the energy released from freezing or melting.
- - Bottom layer temperature should change by itself.
+ - The soil temperature in the bottom layer should change by itself, instead of following the layer above it.
  - Small correction could be done to the moisture content if it freezes, since ice has a different density.
 This could have some influence on the conductivity.